salvois/ScatterGather/README.md

 The Map state of Step functions will wait for all workers to complete before moving forward.
 In case of errors, the Map state will produce reports containing the failed or pending parts (saving them into an S3 bucket, in case of a Distributed Map state), which you can use to fabricate a new input to resume the failed state machine.

-As an alternative, you might want to use the `ScatterGatherGateway` provided by this library in the following cases:
+As an alternative, you might want to use the scatter-gather gateway provided by this library in the following cases:

 - you want to decouple the scattering component and workers using a message queue, so that processing is asynchronous
 - in case of errors, you want to take advantage of dead-letter queues so that you can restart a failing scatter-gather operation for the failed parts, using the same mechanics of non-scatter-gather operations